-Use an adhesive remover: Goo Gone is a cleaning product that helps you to remove glue without leaving any scratches.
+Goo-Gone-Pro-Power-Adhesive is a cleaning product that helps remove glue without leaving any scratches.
 It’s perfect for removing rear view mirror glue.

 When you need to blue a mirror back on a car, there are two kinds of adhesive you can use.
 Same function for the most part.
 Gorilla glue is a great choice.
 You can fix just about anything with gorilla glue and it adheres nicely to a number of surfaces.

 There is also a glue called Loctite.
 This is pretty much the adhesive of all adhesives.
 They use this on airplanes as well.
 It adheres to numerous surfaces and dries quickly.